MuchAdoNet/muchadonet.github.io/docs/transactions.md

 You can attach an existing `IDbTransaction` to the connector by calling `AttachTransaction`.

-If you need to access the `IDbTransaction` that is wrapped by the connector, use the `Transaction` property.
+If you need to access the `IDbTransaction` that is stored by the connector, use the `Transaction` property.
+If there is no active transaction, the property will be null.

 :::tip
 You can use the `Transaction` property to [create savepoints](https://learn.microsoft.com/en-us/dotnet/api/system.data.common.dbtransaction.save).
 If you would like MuchAdo to support savepoints directly, please [create an issue](https://github.com/MuchAdoNet/MuchAdo/issues)!